Posted on Leave a comment

 Making a Foolproof Compost Pile : 5 Best Practices

-The Insulated Jora Composter, designed in Sweden, enables composting at home quick, simple, and rodent- and odor-free.
-The Jora has two compartments; fill one while the other continues its unbroken cycle of decomposition and is ready for use when it is full.
+The Insulated Jora Compost tumbler, designed in Sweden, enables composting at home quick, simple, and rodent- and odor-free.
+The Jora has two champers; fill one while the other continues its unbroken cycle of decomposition and is ready for use when it is full.
 After filling your first side, you can have landscape-grade compost in as little as 4–8 weeks.
-Visit our assembly video and review the official PDF instructions before assembling your composterl
+Visit our assembly video and review the official PDF instructions before assembling your composter.

 Unlike any other bin, a Jora Composter will take almost all types of kitchen waste.
 Because of insulation, the inside of your Jora will reach high temperatures and you can add things that most other composting methods can’t handle like citrus, meat, cooked foods, and even bones.
 Your Jora will effectively compost waste from fruits and vegetables, your garden scraps, cut grass and dry leaves.